Kate Middleton To Return To Royal Engagements After Maternity Leave

 Kensington Palace has not yet announced what event will mark Kate Middleton’s official return to her regularly-scheduled royal duties.

 Thirty-six-year-old Kate married Prince William on April 29, 2011.
-The two had known each other for ten years, having met while they were both attending the University of St. Andrews.
-They have three children together – Prince George (age 5), Princess Charlotte (age 3), and Prince Louis (age four months).
+The two had known each other for 10 years, having met while they were both attending the University of St. Andrews.
+They have three children together: Prince George, 5, Princess Charlotte, 3, and Prince Louis, 4 months.